 - The Best Buy Visa Gold.
 This card can be used at Best Buy and anywhere else Visa is accepted, but it has a $59 annual fee.

 In our view, it would be very hard to justify paying a $59 annual fee for the Best Buy Visa Gold unless you have bad credit and find that this is the only unsecured (no collateral required) Visa that you can be accepted for.

 You may be instantly approved when you apply for a Best Buy credit card.
 If you do get an instant approval, you can shop today with your account even before you have the actual card in your hands.

-For Best Buy purchases of $199 or more, you can choose not to earn reward points but instead get special 0% financing.
+For Best Buy purchases of $299 or more, you can choose to forgo reward points and instead get special 0% financing.
 In that case, you’d pay no interest on your purchases for at least 6 months, but possibly longer depending on the size of your purchase.

-However, a warning: any 0% financing offer you receive will require you to pay off the complete balance within the specified period of time.
-If you don’t pay every last penny of the purchase within the 6 months (or whatever term you’re given), you’ll have to pay interest on the full purchase price, backdated to the day you may the purchase.
+However, a warning: the 0% financing offer you receive is usually “deferred financing” that requires you to pay off the complete balance within the specified period of time.
+If you don’t pay every last penny of the purchase within the 6 months (or whatever term you’re given), you’ll have to pay interest on the full purchase price, backdated to the day you made the purchase.
 In essence, if you don’t pay every penny on time, it’s like the 0% financing never existed and you get all the interest piled on at one time.

-The interest rate on any of the Best Buy Visa or store credit cards is 26.49%.
-This is an extremely high interest rate, even for retail credit cards (which tend to charge more interest than bank credit cards).
+The interest rate on all of the Best Buy Visa or store credit cards is extremely high (30.49% APR last we looked), even for retail credit cards (which tend to charge more interest than bank credit cards).
 Avoid paying that high interest by paying off your complete card balance every month!

 How To Apply